 Veterinary School Accreditation

 Students interested in veterinary schools should only consider schools and programs that are properly accredited.
 The American Veterinary Medical Association (AVMA) is the foremost authority for accreditation of veterinary schools and educational programs.
 The Council on Education (COE) of the AVMA determines accreditation for Doctor of Veterinary Medicine (DVM) and other veterinary education programs.
 The AVMA’s Committee on Veterinary Technician Education and Activities (CVTEA) determines accreditation status to veterinary technology programs.
 Accreditation is important so that students know their education meets or exceeds standards established by the veterinary medicine community.
-This is even more important when it comes to
+This is even more important when it comes to online veterinary schools.